 The kids will love the two large playgrounds “Kid’s Adventure Land” and “Sunset Square Activity Area”.
-Designed with children ages 3-12 in mind, these playgrounds are lined with massive nets to tumble and play in.
+Designed for children ages 3-12 in mind, these playgrounds are lined with massive nets to tumble and play in.
 They are sure to have so much fun they might forget that there is still a great aquarium to see.

 Stroll through tropical and sensory paths as you enter the Tropical Dream Center and The Tropical and Subtropical Arboretum.
-The Tropical Dream Center has all the green houses filled with exquisite orchids and an observatory.
+The Tropical Dream Center has all the greenhouses filled with exquisite orchids and an observatory.
 The arboretum is an outdoor showcase of differing plant zones (salt tolerant, wind tolerant, wet, dry, etc) with an entire walk lined with 3D Flower beds designed after local wild and sea life.
 These 3D beds are not only in the Arboretum area but all throughout Ocean Expo Park.

 To enjoy the wonders of the East China Sea visit the white sands of Emerald Beach and the Churaumi Aquarium.
 You can see manatees, dolphin shows, sharks, colorful fish and an array of other forms of sea life.
 There is a reason so many recommend “the aquarium” of Okinawa, but I must say there is also so much more to see at Ocean Expo Park.

 Lastly, I’ll talk about cost.
 The aquarium is the most expensive attraction but you can get discounted tickets at your ITT or buy an annual pass.
 Everything else in the park is either really inexpensive or free admission, and the Tropical Dream center offers a discount if you show your aquarium pass.
 Extra yen will get you food, drinks, and souvenirs.
-Wear sunscreen, comfortable shoes and light breathable clothing so that you can enjoy as much of Ocean Expo Park as possible!
+Wear sunscreen, comfortable shoes, and light breathable clothing so that you can enjoy as much of Ocean Expo Park as possible!
 Ocean Expo Park is a “must experience” on Okinawa that you don’t want to miss.

 Ocean Expo Park